KGharib/Detecting-Sarcasam-on-Reddit/README.md

 <br><br>
 3. **Modelling**
-- We started with a baseline model using Logisitic Regression, we further improved it by applying a grid search to find the best hyper parameters.
+- Baseline model using Logisitic Regression, which was further improved by applying a grid search to find the best hyper parameters.
-- We then used a RandomForest with GridSearch.
+- RandomForest with GridSearch.
-- (WIP) Applied a GradientBoost
+- (WIP)GradientBoost
-- (WIP)Finally we applied a Neural Network
+- (WIP)Neural Network

 <br><br>
 4. **Findings**